obniz/obniz/doc/connection.md

 new Obniz(12345678) // Can't accept
 ```

-If you connect to obniz which has access_token.
-Then provide like this way
+If you connect to obniz which has an access token, provide an option like this

 ```javascript
 new Obniz('1234-5678', {access_token: 'your token here'})
 ```

-If obniz is is not correct, then connection never established.
-In nodejs it will show error.
+If obniz id is incorrect, connection will never be established.
+In nodejs, an error occurs.
-In HTML, obniz.js show prompt. user can input correct obniz id to it.
+In HTML, obniz.js shows a prompt message.
+The user can put in a correct obniz id into it.
-It shows only when invalid format.
-If you specify obniz id which doesn't exist, then this never be showed.
+It shows up only when the format is invalid.
+If you specify obniz id which doesn't exist, this would never be shown.

 ![](images/obniz_prompt.png)

-When id is correct, obniz.js will try to connect cloud api and onconnect will be called after established.
+When id is correct, obniz.js will try to connect cloud api and onconnect will be called after connection is established.

-When obniz and the device obniz.js runnning are expected in same Network, obniz.js will try to establish Websocket connection to obniz directly.
+When obniz and the device running obniz.js is expected to be in the same network, obniz.js will try to establish a direct Websocket connection to obniz.
 This is called "local connect".
-When local connect is avaiable almost commands throught it's connection. not cloud.
-But Connection to the cloud is never closed.
+When local connect is avaiable, obniz can be controlled with almost all commands without having to go through the cloud.
+However, the connection to the cloud never gets disconnected even when using local connect.
-And local connect is closed when cloud connection was closed.
+But when cloud connection gets closed, the local connect also gets closed.

 ![](images/local_connect.png)

-The timing of onconnect() called depends on availability of local connect.
+The timing onconnect() gets called depends on the availability of local connect.
-obniz.js will little wait for establish of local connect.
+obniz.js will wait a little to establish connection via local connect as much as possible.
-See flows.
+See the flow below.

 ![](images/onconnect_flow.png)

-Second parameter is option.
+The second parameter when instantiating obniz is an option.
-These are availabe.
+In that option, the following settings are possible.

 name | type | default | description
 --- | --- | --- | ---